The MMFCU lobby has re-opened with no restrictions.

 Scams and Fraud

-You're probably doing a lot of clicking, scrolling and swiping to stay updated about the situation surrounding coronavirus and COVID-19.
 As you check emails and browse social, please remember to keep your financial and personal information secure.
-That means being extra careful about opening links, attachments, or requests for information from anyone claiming to represent Meridian Mutual or agencies like the World Health Organization or Center for Disease Control.
-There are scammers trying to take advantage of this situation to gain access to your data.
+That means being extra careful about opening links, attachments, or requests for information from anyone claiming to represent Meridian Mutual, retail vendors, or large agencies.
+There are scammers trying to take advantage of the holidays to gain access to your data.

 Typically the cardholder name is not used. (i.e., “Dear Cardholder”)

 Any emails that request you to change your e-mail addresses or passwords

 E-mails requesting that you update personal or account information due to system, security or technology updates at your financial institution